puppetlabs/puppetlabs-tomcat/README.md

 Specifies a protocol to use for handling incoming traffic.
 Maps to the [protocol XML attribute](http://tomcat.apache.org/tomcat-8.0-doc/config/http.html#Common_Attributes).
 Valid options: a string.
 Default: $name.

+#####`purge_connectors`

+Specifies whether to purge any unmanaged Connector elements that match defined protocol but have a different port from the configuration file.
+Valid options: 'true' and 'false'.
+Default: 'false'.

 #####`server_config`

 Specifies a server.xml file to manage.
 Valid options: a string containing an absolute path.
 Default: '${catalina_base}/config/server.xml'.